-Fort Calgary GarrisonThe Fort Calgary Garrison was established in 1977, under the direction of Officer Commanding, Major John G. MacDonald.
-The Calgary Garrison follows the traditions of Montreal Headquarters Garrison, and the current strength of the Garrison stands at 93 Officers and Miladies.
+Fort Calgary GarrisonThe Fort Calgary Garrison was established in 1977, under the direction of Officer Commanding, Major David B. Jackson, an oil company executive.
+His wife Cathy was related to a member of the Frasers in Montreal.
+The Calgary Garrison was duly formed and today enjoys a current strength of about 100 Officers and Miladies.

 The Garrison consists of two separate and distinct legal organizations: The Old 78th Fraser’s Highlanders (Fort Calgary) Historical Trust (the “Trust”) and The Old 78th Fraser Highlander’s (Fort Calgary) Historical Society (the “Society).

-The Trust is a trust formed and existing under the laws of the Province of Alberta and registered as a charity with the Canada Revenue Agency.
+The Trust is a duly registered Charitable Trust formed and existing under the laws of the Province of Alberta and registered as a charity with the Canada Revenue Agency.
 The purpose of the Trust is to carry on the tradition of The Fraser’s Highlanders (Second Regiment of Foot) by:

 - promoting the education of children and young people within the City of Calgary and outlying communities in the historical traditions of Canada;